 The lens is very sharp, in the middle of the image, and has good colors and contrast.

 There is some visible purple fringing, which is a bit of a shame, but only really shows up on quite bright sunny days.

 Despite the wide F1.2 aperture, the corners are still reasonably sharp, and there’s a minimal chromatic aberration on contrasting edges.
 That’s a particularly outstanding performance.

 The picture quality becomes completely perfect, the corners and chromatic aberration have disappeared.

 Overall the lens gives a brilliant performance on full-frame cameras, very impressive, indeed.

-The lens is very impressively sharp, and It’s a great performance.
+The lens is very impressively sharp, and It’s an excellent performance.

-The bokeh is wonderful, the blurriness is very smooth, and you can get plenty of it.
+The bokeh is lovely, the blurriness is very smooth, and you can get plenty of it.